rohitsSpace/emojify-zsh/README.md

 ## Emojify-Zsh Theme

-Emojify-zsh is a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) theme that adds emojis to your zsh terminal.
+Emojify-zsh is a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) fun theme for emoji lovers that adds emojis to your zsh terminal and make your terminal cool.

-Emojify will display a random emoji for every command you type, as of now Emojify Support More than 350 Emojis.
-If you want me to add more emojies in then create an issue and assign it to me :wink:.
+Emojify will display a random emoji after every successful command you type if your command failed or you type `Command+C` then it will show a `Red Arrow` to indicate that your command failed.
+As of now Emojify-Zsh Support More than 350 Emojis.
+If you want me to add more emojies in then create an issue and assign it to me :wink:, I'll try to add more.

 ### Prerequisites